biomejs/biome/editors/helix/manual.md

 Currently, rome supports the following file extensions: `js`, `jsx`, `ts`, `tsx` and `d.ts`.

-Rome has a an `lsp-proxy` command that acts as a server for the Language Server Protocol over stdin/stdout.
+Biome has a an `lsp-proxy` command that acts as a server for the Language Server Protocol over stdin/stdout.

 ## Helix 23.05